Choosing the Right Study Abroad Programs

 A preliminary caution is to read the study abroad program literature carefully.
 Encourage your student to cut through the language that sounds like advertising to get to the meat of the information he/she is seeking.

 Choosing When to Study: Your student must also decide when he/she would like to study abroad.
-Programs run during the regular semester, and some are offered during the Jan-term and/or summer.
+Programs run during the regular semester, and some are offered during the January Term and/or summer.
 Semester programs present the student an opportunity to earn 12-17 credits/units, while Jan-term and summer programs led by our faculty offer 1-4 credits/units.

 The Curriculum: Your student must decide what program provides the type of curriculum he/she would like to study.
 Some programs are foreign language-based, while others give choices of different majors or general education courses.
 While most students tend to choose a program that is in alignment with their college studies, your student may want to take electives or classes that do not contribute to the major he/she is working toward.
 The location has a lot to do with that.
 Your student may not have studied art before, but would not be able to pass up a chance to take art history class in Paris or Florence.